 Corporate Trainer interview questions for Face to Face interview:

-- What type of management style do you thrive under?
+- What type of salary are you looking for?

 Corporate Trainer interview questions for Phone interview:

 - How do you propose to compensate for your lack of experience?

 - Tell me about how you worked effectively under pressure.

 - If offered this Corporate Trainer job, how long do you plan to stay at company?